-PRPD is governed by a Board of Directors elected by the membership.
-Elections are held annually for rotating 4 year terms, with a limit of two consecutive elected terms.
+PRPD is governed by a Board of Directors that serve 3 year terms, with a limit of two consecutive terms.

 Matt Abramovitz, PD, is responsible for everything that happens on the air at WQXR.
 On any given day, he works with the staff on the daily playlists, hosting, production pieces and specialty shows.
 Matt caught the broadcasting bug as a high school intern at WBGO in Newark, New Jersey.
 After managing his college station and taking a slight detour through a history doctoral program, he returned to radio in 2001 when he joined the new company Sirius Satellite Radio.
 At Sirius he oversaw multiple music formats, ranging from jazz and blues to soft rock and all-Bruce Springsteen.
 Matt joined WNYC in 2009 and helped launch WQXR as a newly minted public radio station after its acquisition from the New York Times that summer.

 Jacqueline Cincotta has been the Program Director of WNYC FM, AM and the four stations that comprise New Jersey Public Radio since 2012.
-Returning to radio, following rewarding careers in advertising and as a Macintosh computer consultant, Jacqueline started with WNYC’s newly relaunched Listener Services team in 2002.
+Returning to a career in radio, following rewarding careers in advertising and Macintosh consulting, Jacqueline started with WNYC’s newly relaunched Listener Services team in 2002.
 Communicating firsthand with listeners about all aspects of WNYC programming and membership provided her with a deep understanding of listener perspectives and impressions.
 That lens informs her philosophy and decisions as a programmer and listener advocate.
 As Program Director, Jacqueline has led the station through several aggressive schedule changes that increased overall listening.
 She works extensively on the strategic planning, messaging and execution of WNYC’s successful on-air fundraisers, ongoing membership efforts, and promotional initiatives and branding.

 Todd is the Senior Managing Editor of Here & Now, the daily news magazine co-produced by WBUR and NPR.
 Previous to his role at WBUR, he was Managing Producer at KUOW, Chief Content Officer at Louisville Public Media and Content Director at Iowa Public Radio.
 Todd was also Editorial Director at NPR Digital Services and from 1998-2003, he hosted The Todd Mundt Show, produced at Michigan Radio and distributed by NPR.
 Todd began his career in public radio in 1985.